 I live 1.5 years in Germany now, and Germany is the second biggest market in Europe after the UK with key industries and companies that are driving innovation in the event space.
 This year I started travelling a bit around the country to expand my network and keep up to date with recent trends.
 Two highlights this year were the SITE event in Munich and the ITB Berlin.
 In Munich we visited the Jochen Schweizer Arena.
 Jochen Schweizer is a well-known German entrepreneur and just recently opened his own venue.
 The venue was a highlight, but even more highlight was to meet Jochen Schweizer in person and take a selfie.

 Second event I attended was the ITB Berlin.
 I think that a very interesting trend is happening now in our industry, and that is that MICE and leisure trade shows start to merge.
 Famous for being the major B2B leisure travel show, this year there was very strong MICE presence there, with a SITE event and the MICE Day.
 Next year the MICE Day is going to be even bigger and add a MICE Night for more networking opportunities.
 I was surprised to bump into my MICE colleagues, as none of us thought that we’ll see each other there.
-It was a great show, but I was shocked (even though I booked last minute) how difficult and expensive it was to book accommodation in such a big city as Berlin.
-I feel lucky to say that in the end I found a central hostel for 135 Euros for both nights.
-So if you plan your trip there and want a bit more comfort, book early in advance.
+It was a great show, but I was shocked (even though I booked last minute) how difficult and expensive it was to book accommodation in such a big city as Berlin during the trade show, so make sure to book well in advance.

 This year was my first year vlogging and I actually like it.
 My vlogging series is called The MICE Blog Diaries and I’ll mainly report from events.
 This year I released three so far and can’t wait to do more next year.
 Make sure to subscribe to my channels not to miss an episode.